Rothera/bpm/README.txt

     [lots of base64 stuff]
     -----END PRIVATE KEY-----

-In the repo it's a symlink to ../secret/betterponymotes.pem.
-It doesn't have to be, but whatever you do, **NEVER** expose it and **NEVER** lose it.
+The Makefile expects it to be available from ../secret (relative to the project directory), but you can edit it if you like.
+The only thing that matters is that you **NEVER** expose it and **NEVER** lose it.
 Update security depends on it.

 You'll need some tools: